macio-matheus/time-series-ipca/README.md

 ## Time Series IPCA

 This project aims to analyze and predict the IPCA historical series.
+Challenge of the Time Series discipline of the postgraduate course in Artificial Intelligence.

 #### Serie plot